 Where is the Center?

-The “Center” is not a physical space; it is a programmatic Center.
-It is based at the Humanities Washington offices in Seattle, but plans are underway to serve and connect communities such as yours throughout Washington State.
+The CWCT is based at the Humanities Washington offices in Seattle, but its projects serve and connect communities such as yours throughout Washington State.

 What’s the Center’s timeline?

 The Center officially launched in March 2018.
 Read more about the launch party here, and development of the Center here.
 Initial programming includes an in-depth Cultural Traditions Survey, and a Heritage Arts Apprenticeship Program.